chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, one should diligently practice and sow good causes, so as to reap the corresponding rewards.

-(4) The incorrupt nature of doing karma means that the karma that has been done will not be eliminated on its own.
+(4) The incorrupt nature of doing karma means that the evil karma that has been done will not be eliminated on its own.

 Evil karma must be eliminated through repentance and chanting scriptures.
 Otherwise, the karma will not disappear on its own unless the karma ripens and the karma ends.